jamesthesnake/PumasDocs.jl/docs/src/basics/models.md

    effects, and covariates for the definition of the dynamical parameters.
 5. `@vars` (optional) defines aliases that can be used in the proceeding blocks.
 6. `@init` (optional) defines the initial conditions for the dynamical model.
-7. `@dynamics` defines the dynamical model, either by its differential equation or its analytical solution.
+7. `@dynamics` (optional) defines the dynamical model, either by its differential equation or its analytical solution.
 8. `@derived` defines the derived observables from the dynamical model's solution, including the error distributions.
 9. `@observed` (optional) defines post-processing on the observables sampled